chrismarcok/BudgetBuddy/README.md

 Creating a Budgeting App with AndroidStudio and SQLite.
 First time using Git Bash to update my project on Github.

-Designed and Implemented by Chris Marcok.
+Designed and developed by Chris Marcok in 2018.